GridlessSekai/GridlessSekai-Retro/README.md

 # GridlessSekai Retro

-A fully **offline** archive of HATSUNE MIKU: COLORFUL STAGE (JP, v2.8.0 — released 2023).
+A fully **offline** archive of HATSUNE MIKU: COLORFUL STAGE (JP, v2.8.0 - released 2023).
 Yes, you can play it without internet!

 This project is a culmination of ALL my knowledge.
-If you enjoy it, please star the repo.
+If you enjoy it, please **⭐ star** the repo.

 > This project is partially AI-assisted with Claude, due to my unfamiliarity with C++.
 Excuse the crappy code :)

----

-## Downloads
+# Downloads

 **[Latest Release](https://github.com/UntitledCharts/GridlessSekai-Retro/releases/latest)** - check back here for updates!

-### Assets
+## Assets

 You need **40GB+ free** on your device.